nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 In Figure 5, we have a screenshot of the student page, with the Left Pane and Right Pane populated with a `SessionListPanel` and an `AttendanceListPanel` respectfully.
 The navigation from Session Page to Attendance Page does not close the `SessionListPanel` in the Left Pane, instead the `SessionListPanel` remains and the `AttendanceListPanel` is displayed in the Right Pane.
-This scenario is similar for two other navigation sequences, namely the navigation from Task Page to Grades Page and when the user selects a student in the Student Page.
+However, the current page shown in Figure 5 is still treated as an Attendance Page, hence only commands applicable to the Attendance Page is accepted.
+This also applies to the Grades Page, when the `GradesListPanel` is displayed alongside the `SessionListPanel`.

 Initially, each student in the Attendance Page will be marked as absent and their individual student cards will be shown in red.
 After marking a student's attendance with the `mark` command, the student card will be changed to green.